 In a fitting tip of the cap to The Great American Songbook from the Nobel Prize winner in Literature, Bob Dylan’s deep reverence for the originators of popular song is felt in his covers… read more

-Bob Dylan (born Robert Allen Zimmerman on May 24, 1941 in Duluth, Minnesota, United States) is an American singer-songwriter.
-Often regarded as one of the greatest songwriters of all time, Dylan has been a major figure in popular cult… read more
+Bob Dylan (born Robert Allen Zimmerman, May 24, 1941) is an American singer-songwriter.
+Recognized as one of the most influential songwriters of all time, Dylan has been a prominent figure in popular culture over a career spanning more… read more